There’s so much to explore at the Museums on the Green, run by the Falmouth Historical Society.

 Departure for Seasonal Historic Walking Tours

 The Hallett Barn was rebuilt in 2003 using the post and beam construction typical of old barns.
 Watch a short video about the Museums on the Green and Falmouth, tour the current exhibit, then shop for Cape-inspired mementos at the gift shop named for the adventuresome sea captains’ wives who set sail on numerous whaling voyages.
-Our seasonal Historic Walking Tours & Trolley Tours depart here.
+Our seasonal Historic Walking Tours depart here.

 THE CULTURAL CENTER